BRST, Ward identities, gauge dependence, and a functional renormalization group

 \section{Ward identities}

-Quantization of gauge theories lead to very important understanding concerning existence of relations between some Green functions.
-These relations in the case of Yang-Mills theories are known as the Slavnov-Taylor (ST) identities \cite{S,T}, for general gauge theories they are named as the Ward identities in honor of John Ward who first discovered an identity in quantum electrodynamics providing gradient invariance of the S-matrix elements \cite{Ward}, within the FRG approach the relations are refereed as the modified Slavnov-Taylor (mST) identities \cite{Ell}.
-Notice that the Slavnov-Taylor identities are direct consequence of gauge invariance of Yang-Mills action and they have been introduced before discovery of the BRST symmetry.
-In turn the BRST symmetry helps to present the Slavnov-Taylor identities in an unique and compact form (see, for example, \cite{LSh} where this issue has been presented and discussed in details).
-The latter circumstance is often the cause of misconception regarding the role of BRST symmetry in the existence of Slavnov-Taylor identities.
+Quantization of gauge theories leads to very important understanding concerning the existence of relations between some Green's functions.
+These relations in the case of Yang-Mills theories are known as the Slavnov-Taylor identities \cite{S,T}; for general gauge theories, they are named as the Ward identities in honor of John Ward who first discovered an identity in quantum electrodynamics providing the gradient invariance of the S-matrix elements \cite{Ward}.
+In the FRG approach, the relations are refereed as the modified Slavnov-Taylor identities \cite{Ell}.
+Notice that the ST identities are direct consequence of the gauge invariance of the Yang-Mills action, and they were introduced before discovery of the BRST symmetry.
+In turn, the BRST symmetry helps to present the ST identities in a unique and compact form (see, for example, Ref. \cite{LSh} in which this issue is presented and discussed in details).
+The latter circumstance is often the cause of misconception regarding the role of BRST symmetry in the existence of ST identities.
 Our interest in this issue is caused by the widespread opinion among the FRG community that these identities solve the problem of gauge dependence.
 Our point of view is completely different from this opinion.
-These identities are direct consequence of gauge invariance of initial classical action on quantum level providing a correct solution to renormalization procedure.
+These identities are direct consequence of the gauge invariance of the initial classical action on the quantum level providing a correct solution to the renormalization procedure.
 Possible misunderstandings are caused by the fact that these identities can be represented in a universal form using the BRST transformations.
 But one must keep in mind that only in the case when the BRST transformations are transformations of global supersymmetry of a given gauge system the gauge independence of the S-matrix can be confirmed.
 In particular, in the case of FRG approach the mST identities do not guarantee the BRST symmetry.